bjssacademy/builder-and-factory-for-testers/chapter6.md

 Using static methods enforces **stateless design**.
 A `UserProfileFactory` doesn't need to hold state because its purpose is purely functional — it creates objects based on inputs or predefined rules.

-Stateless design has several advantages:
+Stateless design has several advantages, including
-- **Thread-safety**: Since no state is maintained, static methods are inherently thread-safe.
+- **Thread-safety** - Since no state is maintained, static methods are inherently thread-safe.
-- **Reusability**: The factory can be reused without worrying about side effects from lingering state.
+- **Reusability** - The factory can be reused without worrying about side effects from lingering state.

 ---